 The C. H. Muller Library currently houses over 2,700 volumes of books, government publications, and technical reports, a large reprint collection, archive and manuscript collections, and maps.
 The general collection focuses primarily on the plant sciences, covering topics such as ecology, systematics, anatomy and physiology, ecological restoration, and plant distribution with an emphasis on California.
 Other areas covered are: ornithology, marine biology, wetland classification and ecology, and campus and regional land use issues.
 The Brigger-Holmes Diatom collection includes over 400 volumes on worldwide distribution and systematics of diatoms.

 The library is a resource for faculty, staff, students, and the community, and books may be checked out for a period of three weeks.
-The library is open to the public during regular university hours (M-F 8-5 PM).
-To use the library or archives, please contact the librarian and archivist.
+The library is open to the public during regular university hours (M-F 8:30-5 PM).
+Please see our online catalog for more information about our holdings.

 Archives and Manuscripts

 CCBER houses the papers of a number of past UCSB biology faculty and researchers, representing an important source of historical information.
-The collections consist of field notebooks, research data, photographic images, drawings, historic maps, rare books, and memorabilia, much of which is complemented by associated plant, animal, and algal specimens.
+The collections consist of correspondence, publications, field notebooks, research data, photographic images, drawings, historic maps, rare books, and memorabilia, much of which is complemented by associated plant, animal, and algal specimens.
 A finding aid for each of CCBER's archival collections is located in the Online Archive of California and many of these collections are now in the UCSB Library.

 Collections of note include: Vernon Cheadle, Katherine Esau, Demorest Davenport, and Cornelius H. Muller.
 The archives also houses the institutional records of the Museum of Systematics and Ecology and several donated collections about the UCSB Natural Reserve System and its reserves at Carpinteria Salt Marsh, Sedgwick Ranch, and Coal Oil Point.